Juliet33/Juliet33/README.md

 <h1>Hi, I'm Juliet!

 <h4> 👩‍💻 About Me! <h4>
-    <p style="font-size: 24px"> Hello, I'm Juliet, and welcome to my portfolio!
-As a multi-faceted professional, I am thrilled to showcase my expertise in the realms of Data Analysis, Low/No Code Development, and Cloud Computing.
+    <p style="font-size: 24px"> As a multi-faceted professional, I am thrilled to showcase my expertise in the realms of Data Analysis, Low/No Code Development, and Cloud Computing.
 With a robust skill set encompassing Microsoft Excel, Power BI, Tableau, Python, R, SQL, and Servicenow System Administration, I bring a dynamic approach to data-driven insights and problem-solving.
 Additionally, my proficiency in the Microsoft Power Apps platform enables me to create innovative solutions with ease.
 Through this portfolio, I aim to demonstrate my passion for harnessing technology to drive efficiency, informed decision-making, and transformative growth. </p>

 <h2>👨‍💻 Data Analysis Projects:</h2>